 \section{Conclusions and Future Work}

-In this work we use a combination of stochastic simulations, mean-field PDE approximations and likelihood-based tools to explore the value of individual trajectory data for parameter inference and identifiability analysis.
-Our work on this problem is motivated by the observation that experimental cell biologists and field ecologists place a very high value on tagging individual cells and animals within larger populations, and making measurements of the trajectories of those tagged individuals.
-Instead of working with noisy experimental data, we focus our analysis on a reasonably intuitive, lattice-based random walk model of population dispersal.
-The simulation model involves just three parameters that describe the carrying capacity of lattice sites $\kappa > 0$, the motility probability per time step for isolated agents $M > 0$, and the drift parameter $\rho_x \in [-1,1]$.
-To provide a more rigorous mathematical description of simulation data, we derive a PDE-based continuum description involving three related parameters $\vec{\theta} = (K, D, v_x)^\top$.
+In this work we use stochastic simulations, mean-field PDE approximations and likelihood-based tools to explore the value of individual trajectory data for parameter inference and identifiability analysis.
+The work is motivated by the observation that experimental cell biologists and field ecologists place high value on tagging individual cells or animals within larger populations and measuring their trajectories.
+Rather than working with noisy experimental data, we focus on an intuitive lattice-based random walk model of population dispersal.
+The simulation model has three parameters: the carrying capacity of lattice sites, $\kappa>0$; the motility probability per time step for isolated agents, $M>0$; and the drift parameter, $\rho_x\in[-1,1]$.
+To provide a rigorous mathematical description of the simulation data, we derive a PDE-based continuum description involving three related parameters, $\vec{\theta}=(D,v,K)^\top$.

-The derivation of the continuum PDEs for the expected number of agents per site $N$ and the probability density function of tagged agent location $P$ reveal some interesting features.
-For example, the PDE for $N$ is independent of $K$ when motility is unbiased with $\rho_x = 0$.
-This means that $K$ is structurally non-identifiable from count data, whereas the PDE for $P$ involves both $K$ and $D$ meaning that collecting trajectory data can resolve this non-identifiability~\citep{Hines2014}.
-This mathematical observation provides a remarkable illustration of the value in collecting trajectory data since more standard count data is insensitive to $K$, whereas the motion of tagged trajectories is sensitive to $K$.
-For biased motility where $\rho_x \ne 0$, the PDE models for both $N$ and $P$ depend upon all three parameters $\vec{\theta} = (K, D, v_x)^\top$.
-This indicates that if we have access to sufficient data for biased motility, all three parameters can be estimated using either count data or studying the motion of tagged individuals.
+The continuum PDEs for the expected number of agents per site, $N$, and the probability density function of tagged-agent location, $P$, reveal several important features.
+For example, the PDE for $N$ is independent of $K$ when motility is unbiased, $\rho_x=0$.
+Thus, $K$ is structurally non-identifiable from count data, whereas the PDE for $P$ involves both $K$ and $D$, meaning that trajectory data can resolve this non-identifiability~\cite{Hines2014}.
+This provides a clear illustration of the value of trajectory data: standard count data are insensitive to $K$, whereas tagged-agent motion is sensitive to $K$.
+For biased motility, where $\rho_x\ne0$, the PDEs for both $N$ and $P$ depend on all three parameters, $\vec{\theta}=(D,v,K)^\top$.
+This indicates that, with sufficient data, all three parameters can be estimated using either count data or trajectory data.